Los-angeles-de-Byron/custom_syscall/README.md

     asmlinkage long sys_balancedp(char *);
     ```

-    <small> This defines the prototype of the function of our system call. "asmlinkage" is a key word used to indicate that all parameters of the function would be available on the stack. </small>
+    <i> This defines the prototype of the function of our system call. "asmlinkage" is a key word used to indicate that all parameters of the function would be available on the stack. </i>

 7. Compile the kernel: